ibexa/documentation-developer/docs/tutorials/generic_field_type/1_implement_the_point2d_value_class.md

 The Point 2D Value class will contain:

-- public properties, used to store the actual data
+- private properties, used to store the actual data
-- an implementation of the `__toString()` method, required by the Value interface it inherits from
+- an implementation of the `__toString()` method, required by the Value interface

 By default, the constructor from `FieldType\Value` will be used.
-It enables you to pass a hash of property/value pairs.

-The Point 2D is going to store two elements:
+The Point 2D is going to store two elements (coordinates for point 2D):

 - `x` value
 - `y` value